Binghamton, New York: Economy

-Davis College (formerly Practical Bible College), a Bible college, is in nearby Johnson City.
-The Elmira Business Institute also has a Vestal campus.

 Arts and culture

-The region has, in the last several years, developed a growing and pervasive arts scene.
+Since the early 2000s, the region has developed a growing and pervasive arts scene.
 These include a large cluster of art galleries and shops centered around downtown Binghamton.
 These galleries have given rise to the First Friday Art Walk, through the efforts an association of local artists and merchants in Downtown Binghamton.
 These events have drawn large crowds downtown since 2004.
 Artists of local prominence that display or have galleries include photorealist painter Anthony Brunelli, Orazio Salati, and Marla Olmstead, a local child who achieved fame in the art world for her abstract art.

-The Binghamton Philharmonic is the region's premiere professional orchestra.
+The Binghamton Philharmonic is the region's premier professional orchestra.
 Founded in 1955, it provides symphonic music to all of the Southern Tier.
 Concerts are performed throughout the year, with a variety of classical, pops and chamber music.
 The Tri-Cities Opera stages full-scale operas at the Broome County Forum.
 The professional company has performed since 1949, and is famed for its actor training program.
 The region also has several other semi-professional and amateur orchestras and theaters such as the Cider Mill Playhouse.

-The Roberson Museum and Science Center, in the heart of Binghamton, is home to the Binghamton Visitor's Center, the Link Planetarium, and a number of exhibits detailing the culture and history of Greater Binghamton and the Southern Tier.
+The Roberson Museum and Science Center, in the heart of Binghamton, is home to the Binghamton Visitor Center, the Link Planetarium, and a number of exhibits detailing the culture and history of Greater Binghamton and the Southern Tier.
 The Kopernik Observatory & Science Center observatory is the largest public observatory in the northeast United States.
 The Binghamton Zoo at Ross Park, in the Southside, opened in 1875 and is the fifth-oldest zoo in the nation.

 Binghamton is known as the Carousel Capital of the World, as it houses six of the remaining antique carousels.
 Two are within city limits, one at Recreation Park and another at the Binghamton Zoo at Ross Park.
 Other visitor attractions include the Phelps Mansion museum, the Cutler Botanic Garden, the Bundy Museum of History and Art, and the interactive, child-oriented Discovery Center.
 The Center for Technology & Innovation, a museum dedicated to local industry, is under construction.